 We strive for constant improvement in everything we do.
 We have a word for it: Kaizen.
 It is the key principle that guides us in our commitment to deliver more to our customers.
 That is why we strive for constant improvement in everything we do.

 We take the quality of our cars very seriously.
 It’s a big part of providing Toyota buyers with cars that perform consistently, last and hold their value.
 We built our reputation, and brand, on making quality cars.
-Here's some proof that it's working:
+Readers Digest ranked Toyota New Zealand as the most trusted car manufacturer for used car sales for 2020.

 We put integrity ahead of output.
 It’s an ever-improving system that has delivered the legendary longevity and reliability of trusted models like Corolla, Hilux and Hiace.